smackers/smack/README.md

 (and experimentally, C++ and Objective-C) via the [Clang](http://clang.llvm.org) compiler.
 We are in the process of adding support for FORTRAN (via [Flang](https://github.com/flang-compiler/flang)), Rust, and Swift.
-In general, any AoT comipler that targets LLVM can be used with SMACK (see the [tutorial](docs/language.md)).
+In general, any Ahead of Time comipler that targets LLVM can be used with SMACK (see the [tutorial](docs/language.md)).
 Targeting Boogie exploits a canonical platform which simplifies the implementation of algorithms for verification, model checking, and abstract interpretation.
 Currently, SMACK leverages the